-Morningstar is the largest provider of independent sellside equity research globally, with over 100 equity research analysts covering more than 1,500 stocks.
-Morningstar's analysts assign each company a Morningstar® Economic Moat Rating,[TM] which reflects the strength and durability of its competitive position.
-Analysts also create fair value estimates for companies based on a threestaged discounted cash flow model that incorporates their in-depth knowledge and expectations for future growth.
-This forward-looking valuation assessment reflects long-term cash flow forecasts, which many traditional valuation metrics, like price/earnings, may not be as wellequipped to capture.
+Morningstar's equity analysts assign each company a Morningstar® Economic Moat Rating,[TM] which reflects the strength and durability of its competitive position.
+Analysts also create fair value estimates for companies based on a three-staged discounted cash flow model that incorporates their in-depth knowledge and expectations for future growth.
+This forward-looking valuation assessment reflects long-term cash flow forecasts, which many traditional valuation metrics, like price/earnings, may not be as well-equipped to capture.